rrgarciach/php-docker-compose-poc/README.md

 # Users microservice P.O.C

-This is a deployeable REST API micro-service in PHP Silex that handles Users entities through CRUD operations using MySQL DBMS.
+This is a deployeable REST API micro-service in PHP Silex that handles *User* entities through CRUD operations using MySQL DBMS.

 ## TODO: